panday1995/data_io/README.md

 ## Usage

-To use the package, a `schema.yaml` file to specify.
+To use the package, a `schema.yaml` file must be established first. `INPUT` and `OUTPUT` must be specified.
 Currently, the template `schema.yaml` looks like:

 ```yaml
 pkg_name: test